SMI/SmiServices/docs/applications/extract-images.md

+## Extract Images

-Queues a set of images for extraction based on the dicom UIDs in a file
+Queues a set of images for extraction based on the DICOM UIDs in a file.